AequilibraE/qaequilibrae/docs/source/SiouxFalls.rst

     :align: center
     :alt: path_computation_configuration

-If we select that paths need to be in a separate layer, than every time you compute a path, a new layer with a copy of the links in that path will be created and formatted in a noticeable way.
+If we select that paths need to be in a separate layer, then every time you compute a path, a new layer with a copy of the links in that path will be created and formatted in a noticeable way.
 You can also select to have links selected in the layer, but only one path can be shown at at time if you do so.